 - Reputation is awarded based on the final standings of a room.
 Who the reputation is awarded to and how much varies per game.

-- Once a player surpasses certain thresholds of total amount of games played - indicated by - reputation is awarded according to the following table.
+- Once a player surpasses certain thresholds of total amount of games played - indicated by - reputation is awarded.
+These thresholds depend on whether a game is played with 52 cards (Colour Whist, Wiezen, Barbu King and Hearts) or 32 cards (Manille).

 It is also possible to lose reputation in order to penalize players that misbehave.
 The main reason for losing reputation points is by receiving downvotes from other players.
 Players can downvote each other by clicking after a room has ended.